 Sending the documents by post or courier and having them returned to you

-It’s also possible to have the passport sent by courier or registered mail.
-If so desired, it is then sent back by registered mail or (urgent) courier once the Indian visa has been applied.
+It is also possible to have the passport sent by courier or registered mail.
+If so desired, it is then sent back by registered mail or (urgent) courier once the Indian visa has been stamped.
 Aside from the passport, the following documents need to be provided:

 - Two square passport photos